What do you desire?

 Self does not just go away when you become a Christian.
 Jesus, of course, may deliver you immediately from addictive behavior or misguided pursuits in your life, but you are yourself and have to honestly deal with you.
 Jesus must be your King.
 You can no longer think of yourself as your own.
 Paul tells us as much in 1 Corinthians 6: “you were bought with a price, therefore, honor God with your bodies” and 1 Corinthians 7, “you were bought with a price don’t become slaves to human beings.”

 What’s more… many of us get stuck in life with the idea that we must forgive ourselves.
 What is usually meant is that we must let go of the wrong we have done and move forward.
-The problem with this idea is that it is nowhere found in the Bible (if it is please shows me where to find it).
-It’s true that we must repent and put our sinful life behind us and follow Jesus, but the idea that self is involved in the forgiving seems wrong.
+The problem with this idea is that it is nowhere found in the Bible (if it is please show me where to find it).
+We must indeed repent and put our sinful life behind us and follow Jesus, but the idea that the self is involved in the forgiving seems wrong.
 Self is involved in the repenting, but not the forgiving.
 Mentally letting go is one thing, but the Bible calls that belief in Jesus Christ.
-If you cannot let-go, I question your level of belief.
-Jesus forgives and the self repents, Self must humbly receive.
+If you cannot let go, I question your level of belief.
+Jesus forgives and the self repents, The Self must humbly receive.
 Self plays no part in the actual power of release from sinful enslavement.
-To not keep self in a peaceful position after Christ as forgiven, is a denial of the Lordship of Christ in one’s life.
+To not keep self in a peaceful position after Christ is forgiven, is a denial of the Lordship of Christ in one’s life.

 We do have things we must do– to believe is what we do.
 Jesus said this is the work the Father would have you do, to believe in the one He has sent.